queueit/FeatureSwitcher.Windsor/README.md

 # FeatureSwitcher.Windsor
 Castle Windsor IoC plugin for FeatureSwitcher https://github.com/mexx/FeatureSwitcher.
-This plugin will toggle two concreate implementations of an interface (service) based on the state of the feature (Enabled/Disabled)
+This plugin will toggle two concreate implementations of an interface (service) based on the state of the feature (Enabled/Disabled).
+The state of the feature is determined when the service is resolved.

 #Usage
 ```c#